jaredbwasserman/drift/README.md

    1. Frames in UIPanelWindows (see UIParent)
    1. Frames in UIChildWindows (see UIParent)
 1. Add GuildMemberDetailFrame (bcc) and equivalent for classic, retail
-1. Add LFGParentFrame for classic
-   1. Update README (so it appears for classic and bcc)

 ## Bugs
 1. CollectionsJournalMover in a different place than CollectionsJournal if opened in combat